Understanding of the properties of neural network approaches for transient light curve approximations: PLAsTiCC Dataset

-The results in Tab.~\ref{tab:regression_metrics_plastic1} show that MLP (sklearn) model outperforms Gaussian Processes on MAE and MAPE metrics and have the same values for RMSE.
-Normalizing Flows are better on RSE and RAE metrics.
-It demonstrates that neural networks work well on small data and can be used for light curves approximation in astronomy.
-The results in Tab.~\ref{tab:regression_metrics_plastic2} describe ability of the methods to estimate the uncertainty of the flux measurements.
-Gaussian Processes show better quality metrics than other methods for all metrics except nRMSEo.
-Neural networks tend to underestimate the uncertainties.
-Normalizing Flows demonstrate the best results among neural network models.
+The results presented in Tab.~\ref{tab:regression_metrics_plastic2} illustrate the ability of the methods to estimate the uncertainty of the flux measurements.
+GP shows better quality metrics than other methods for all metrics except nRMSEo.
+Neural networks tend to underestimate uncertainties.
+NF demonstrates the best results in uncertainty estimation among neural network models.

+The PLAsTiCC dataset includes light curves with no observations in one or several passbands.
+All approximation methods we use in this study are able to predict the flux in these missing filters.
+The models learn the flux dependency on both time and passband central wavelength.
+Similarly to approximation over time, the models interpolate and extrapolate the learned dependencies for missing passbands.
+To demonstrate this, we took a PLAsTiCC SN Ibc (ID 34299) light curve and removed all observations in the $r$ and $y$ passbands.
+Examples of light curve approximations using different methods are shown in Fig.~\ref{fig:empty_passpands_plastic}.
+All presented methods interpolate the flux values for $\{r\}$ and extrapolate them for the $\{y\}$ band.
+The quality depends on the number of observations in each filter.
+A minimal theoretical requirement for the interpolation and extrapolation through passbands is the presence of observations in at least two passbands.